quinnfrost/dragontongue/README.md

 Status key (default H)
 - H + LB: tamed will stand/follow.
 - H + RB: tamed will sit.
 - H + MB: tamed will enter Guarding mode, any hostile in sight will be its target.
-Only dragons, hippogryphs, wolves, cats can do this.